Can live cultures combat symptoms of the common cold?

 “Numerous studies have illustrated the effects of the intestinal microflora on the functioning immune response, therefore, it seems reasonable that changing the microflora with probiotics could potentially modulate the immune response and, in fact, improve the immune status of individuals.”

 We can’t wait to find out more about the possibilities of friendly bacteria as we get closer to cold and flu season.
-We’re big fans of well-documented strains such as Lactobacillus paracasei CASEI 431®.
-They played a key role in this trial and have been extensively researched for health benefits including supporting immunity, side effects during antibiotic treatments, diarrhoea and lactose intolerance.
-Healthcare practitioners can learn more about this particular strain in our Probiotics Database.
+Probiotics played a key role in this trial and many strains have been extensively researched for health benefits, including supporting immunity, side effects during antibiotic treatments, diarrhoea and lactose intolerance.

 Looking for some similar blog posts to brush up on your bacteria facts?
 Check out this other related article from our Probiotics Learning Lab: